Oregon-born gray wolf dies after ‘epic’ California trek

 OR93 was born to the White River pack in northern Oregon in 2019.
 He went into California’s Modoc County on Jan.
 30, 2021, returned to Oregon briefly, then again entered California on Feb.
 4 and headed south.

 His last collar transmission was from the central coast’s San Luis Obispo County on April 5.
-By then he had traveled at least 935 miles (1,505 kilometers) in California, the wildlife department said.
+By then he had traveled at least 935 miles in California, the wildlife department said.

 OR93 was among a small number of gray wolves that have begun coming to California from other states.